Video Question Answering: Datasets, Algorithms and Challenges: Future Direction

 \section{Future Direction}

-Although recent VideoQA methods have achieved great success, the gap remains huge for real-world applications.
-We provide the following points in terms of both tasks and techniques for future direction.

-\textbf{From Recognition to Reasoning.} Nowadays, the ability to recognize objects and attributes in visual data is a little case for strong classification models.
-Thus, answering questions like "what is" is no longer the core of VideoQA task.
-To enable more meaningful and in-depth human-machine interaction, it is urgent to study the casual and temporal relations between objects, actions and events.
+\textbf{From Recognition to Reasoning.} Advanced neural network models excel at recognizing objects, attributes and even actions in visual data.
+Thus, answering the questions like "what is" is no longer the core of VideoQA.
+To enable more meaningful and in-depth human-machine interaction, it is urgent to study the casual and temporal relations between objects, actions, and events~\citep{xiao2021next}.
+Such problems feature \emph{video}-level understanding and demand inference ability for question answering.
+The focus on inference questions promotes research towards the core of human intelligence, which could be one of the ``north stars'' towards groundbreaking works~\citep{fei2022searching}.

-\textbf{Knowledge VideoQA.} To answer the questions that are beyond the visual scene, it is of crucial importance to inject knowledge in the reasoning stage via knowledge modelling.
-On the one hand, it can greatly extend the scope of questions that can be asked about videos.
-On the other hand, it helps to enhance the model's interpretability and trustability to users.
-Aside from common knowledge, domain-specific knowledge VideoQA, such as traffic-QA and embodied-VideoQA, is also of great interest and practical value.
+\textbf{Knowledge VideoQA.} To answer the questions that are beyond the visual scene, it is of crucial importance to inject knowledge into the reasoning stage~\citep{jin2019video,garcia2020knowit,zhuang2020multichannel,wu2021transferring}.
+Knowledge incorporation can not only greatly extend the scope of questions that can be asked about videos, but also enable the exploration of more human-like inference.
+Because we humans are natural to answer questions that may involve commonsense~\citep{fang2020video2commonsense,chadha2020iperceive} or domain-specific knowledge~\citep{xu2021sutd,gao2021env}.
+Reasoning with knowledge and diagnosing the retrieved knowledge for a specific question will help to enhance the model's interpretability and trustability.
+It will also serve as important groundwork for the future multi-modal conversation systems~\citep{nie2019multimodal,li2022mmcoqa}.

-\textbf{Vision-Language Pre-training.} Vision-language pre-training has shown great benefit for VideoQA (see Table \ref{table:table_factoid}).
-In addition, such benefit comes with the exempt of labor-intensive and tedious data annotation.
-Hence, how to pre-train vision-language models and transfer them to VideoQA is a promising direction that deserves more attention.
+\textbf{Cross-modal Pre-training and Fine-tuning.} Cross-modal pre-trained representations \citep{zellers2021merlot,fu2021violet} have shown great benefit for VideoQA (see Table~\ref{table:table_factoid} and \ref{table:table_tc}).
+However, most models only demonstrate their good performance on VideoQA tasks that challenge the recognition or shallow description of the video contents.
+Also, it demands a lot of computation and other resources to handle large-scale video-text data.
+Therefore, how to pre-train vision-language models more efficiently and how to adapt them to reasoning type of VideoQA tasks deserve more attention.

-\textbf{Interpretability and Generalization Ability.} While correctly answering question is critical, it is of equal importance to make these predictions understandable and trustable to users.
-In addition, \cite{xiao2021next} show that existing models perform well on multi-choice QA, but fail to generalize to open-ended QA.
-Therefore, there is still long way to go to achieve reliable and generalizable VideoQA systems.